Sting (musician): Personal life

 Sting married actress Frances Tomelty on 1 May 1976.
-They had two children: Joseph (b.
-23 Nov 1976), and Fuschia Katherine "Kate" (b.
-17 Apr 1982) Sumner.
+They had two children, including Joseph.
 In 1980, Sting became a tax exile in Galway, Ireland.
 In 1982, after the birth of his second child, he separated from Tomelty.
-Tomelty and Sting divorced in 1984 following Sting's affair with actress Trudie Styler.
-The split was controversial; as The Independent reported in 2006, Tomelty "just happened to be Trudie's best friend (Sting and Frances lived next door to Trudie in Bayswater, west London, for several years before the two of them became lovers)".
+Tomelty and Sting divorced in 1984 after Sting's affair with actress Trudie Styler.
+The split was controversial; as The Independent reported in 2006, Tomelty "just happened to be Trudie's best friend (Sting and Tomelty lived next door to Styler in Bayswater, west London, for several years before the two of them became lovers)".
+In a 2025 interview, Sting revealed that Styler was his inspiration for the song "Every Little Thing She Does Is Magic" that he wrote in 1977.

 Sting married Styler at Camden Registry Office on 20 August 1992, and the couple had their wedding blessed two days later in the twelfth-century parish church of St Andrew in Great Durnford, Wiltshire, south-west England.
-Sting and Styler have four children: Brigitte Michael “Mickey” (b.
-19 Jan 1984), Jake (b.
-24 May 1985), Eliot Paulina "Coco" (b.
-30 Jul 1990), and Giacomo Luke (b.
-17 Dec 1995) Sumner.
-Coco is founder and lead singer of the group I Blame Coco.
-Giacomo Luke is the inspiration behind the name of Kentucky Derby-winning horse Giacomo.
+Sting and Styler have four children, three of whom were born before their marriage, including Mickey Sumner and Coco Sumner.

 In April 2009, the Sunday Times Rich List estimated Sting's wealth at £175 million and ranked him the 322nd wealthiest person in Britain.
 A decade later, Sting was estimated to have a fortune of £320 million in the 2019 Sunday Times Rich List, making him one of the ten wealthiest people in the British music industry.

 Both of Sting's parents died of cancer: his mother in 1986 and his father in 1987.
 He did not attend either funeral, in order not to draw media attention to them.

 In 1995, Sting gave evidence in court against his former accountant (Keith Moore), who had misappropriated £6 million of his money.
 Moore was jailed for six years.
-Sting owns several homes worldwide, including Lake House and its sixty-acre estate near Salisbury, Wiltshire; a New York City flat (which was once owned by Billy Joel) and the Villa Il Palagio estate in Figline Valdarno, Tuscany.
-He owned a house in Highgate, 2 The Grove for a number of years, which had previously been the former home of the violinist Yehudi Menuhin.
+Sting owns several homes worldwide, including Lake House and its sixty-acre estate near Salisbury, Wiltshire; a penthouse at 220 Central Park South in New York City; and the Villa Il Palagio estate in Figline Valdarno, Tuscany.
+He owned a house in Highgate, 2 The Grove for a number of years, which had previously been the home of violinist Yehudi Menuhin.